Updated August 2024

 What Happens After Cryotherapy?

-Here’s where it gets intense: Upon exiting, my body’s response was to release endorphins, the feel good hormones that can reduce pain and also produce a sense of euphoria.
+Upon exiting, your body will release endorphins, the feel good hormones that can reduce pain and also produce a sense of euphoria.
 How your body reacts to your own endorphins being released varies from person to person.
-Myself, I felt extremely relaxed and as my shivering began to subside, I texted my girlfriend and said “I just ducking did it for three minutes.”